50,000+ Authentic Names

 Everything you need to know about Japanese names.

-What is the most popular Japanese name?
+What is a male Japanese name?

 Ready to Find Your Japanese Name?

-Generate an authentic name with kanji, meaning, and cultural background in seconds — completely free.
+Generate an authentic name with kanji, meaning, and cultural background in seconds, completely free.